 National Labor Relations Board (NLRB): The NLRB prevents unfair labor practices, in part by protecting workers’ right to organize.

 Noncompete Agreements: These contracts restrict employees’ rights to work for a competitor.

 Short-Term Disability Insurance: Provides partial pay while the covered person is unable to work.
 Some employers offer this insurance, and some states sponsor programs.

 Workers’ Compensation: State-provided insurance for workers who are injured on the job.

-Social Security Disability: If you’re disabled by a qualifying medical condition and have worked at jobs covered by Social Security, you might be entitled to disability.
+Social Security Disability: If you’re disabled by a qualifying medical condition and have worked at jobs covered by social security, you might be entitled to disability support.